 Stop to think for a moment.
 How is it possible to prefer being a whore to a queen?
-Maybe this is what Héloïse was thinking:
+Maybe this is what Héloïse was thinking (as proposed by Christiane Singer in Une Passion):

-Abélard, I will no longer remain silent about our past even though you supplicated me to transcend it.
+"Abélard, I will no longer remain silent about our past even though you supplicated me to transcend it.
 I recall your sudden intrusion into me as the source of my life.
 It was like a thousand waves that came crashing onto my shores, or like wild horses stampeding in sea's foam.
 Your terrifying desire was like a ram repeatedly assaulting me and beating down all the doors and windows inside me.
 Our hair became tangled in saliva and sweat, and your tongue was upon all my wounds...then I would find myself on the other shore, out of breath, with all of my sails ripped apart...yet radiant in the haven of your arms.